Popular

 Don't Let Rejection Stunt Your Growth

 Let's say you didn't get the design job of your dreams despite having a portfolio with years of obvious hard work.
 So what?
 Use rejection as a way to perfect your skills and toughen your skin.
-Maybe you were just one year shy of necessary job requirements or maybe your skill set needs some fine-tuning.
+Maybe you were just one year shy of the necessary job requirements, or maybe your skill set needs some fine-tuning.

 Don't let your job search get in the way of your personal growth.
-There are always opportunities available for professional development and upskilling, you just have to always be open to those opportunities.
+There are always opportunities available for professional development and upskilling—you just always have to be open to those opportunities.

 Just because you weren't the ideal candidate initially, doesn't mean you won't be in the future.

-This post was originally published at an earlier date.
+This article was originally published at an earlier date.

 Featured